mpeter28/SwordAndSaddle/massCombat.md

 Open Terrain

+1. Which army deploys to the battle field first?
+2. Which army takes their turn first after deployment?

 ## Turn Order

 The army whose leader rolled a higher _Leadership_ roll has choice of going first or second